Asia | Central America | Colombia | Cuba | Global Financial Integrity | National Security | Americas | Win Without War | Joint Programs

 In an effort to spread out the phone responsibility equally among all the interns, each intern will sit at the reception desk at least one day a week to field calls and greet any visitors that may arrive.
 The phone schedule will be set at the beginning of each term, and this duty will take precedence over all other work in the office.
 If for any reason an intern is not able to serve his or her phone shift, he or she may swap shifts with another intern, and then inform the internship coordinator of the change in schedule.
 Similarly, when on phone duty interns are still allowed and expected to take up to an hour break for lunch, so interns may fill in for one another during lunch.
 Interns can work on project work at the reception desk so long as answering phones and any administrative assistance is taken care of first.

 At times, callers may request specific information, and interns may assist them to the extent possible.
-Any questions can be directed to Alex or another staff member in the vicinity.
+Any questions can be directed to Meredith or another staff member in the vicinity.
 Do not be afraid to tell the caller you do not have the information at the moment but will contact a staff member who could be of further assistance.
 All staff members are happy to help, and understand that interns may not know the answer to every question, or know where to find every piece of information the caller requests.

 The interns’ contributions to the general office are highly valued.
 By participating in the daily office chores interns get a strong sense of the dynamics of the peace and justice/human rights community in Washington, and meet many of its leaders.